Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 10. Lloyd Free (World B. Free)

 As with so many others throughout the game’s history, the name “Lloyd Free” has been lost among forgotten NBA players.
 On the other hand, mention “World B. Free” and someone will, at the very least, recognize the unique NBA name.
+And they will likely recall an era in Cleveland Cavaliers history with some pretty hideous orange jerseys.

 Free was a journeyman, but the baller was so talented that his friends considered him “all-world.”
 He consistently delivered as an unstoppable scoring machine.
 Since retiring in ’88, The Prince of Midair has served as an ambassador for the Philadelphia 76ers, where he spent four seasons as a player.